JohnRising/docs/docs/packages/bundler/install.md

 ---
 sidebar_position: 2
-title: How to install a local ERC-4337 bundler
+title: Installing an ERC-4337 bundler
 sidebar_label: Install
-description: This page shows how to spin up a local ERC-4337 bundler using Stackup
+description: How to get started with self-hosting a production grade ERC-4337 bundler with Stackup's open source implementation.
 ---

 # Install